Krnsand/pp4-restaurants/README.md

 ### Form Validation

-Extensive form validation is used on front end as well as backend.
+Form validation is used on front end as well as backend.

 ### Database Security